2022-2023 Plan Year

 - www.uhcprovider.com and clicking on the Prior Authorization…purple tile

 - www.uhcprovder.com and accessing the provider’s LINK account, or

 Members may access the RX Drug List on UHCSR’s website to identify what medications require Prior Authorization (PA).

 Georgetown University has certified that this student health insurance plan qualifies for an accommodation with respect to the Federal requirement to cover all Food and Drug-administration approved contraceptive services for women, as prescribed by a health care provider, without cost sharing.
 This means that Georgetown will not contract, arrange, pay or refer for contraceptive coverage.
 The accommodation remains in place, thereby, UnitedHealthcare will continue to provide separate payments for contraceptive services that you use, without cost sharing and at no other cost, for so long as participants are enrolled in this plan.
 Georgetown University will not administer or fund these payments.

-UPDATE 12/1/2017: As it has for the past four years, Georgetown will continue to claim the accommodation related to contraceptive coverage under the Affordable Care Act.
+Georgetown will continue to claim the accommodation related to contraceptive coverage under the Affordable Care Act.
 This means that UnitedHealthcare will provide separate payments for contraceptive services that plan participants use, without cost sharing and at no other cost to plan participants.
 Georgetown will not administer or fund these payments.

 Contraceptives for medical conditions for which such medicatons are indicated are prescribed by physicians and nurse practitioners at Georgetown Student Health Center.
 See the Student Health Center website FAQs for more information.

 To request an extension of prescription coverage beyond an authorized 30 day supply due to traveling outside of the United States, download a Prescription (RX) Extension Request Form from the Arthur J. Gallagher & Co., Student Health & Special Risk Web site.